 The Border War Flares Up

 The time was nearing for the next scheduled skit, so we made our way to the main street.
 Here we found a crowd had already started gathering, but we were able to get a decent location.
 Before long the Union sided sheriff arrived with deputies in tow.
 A group of ex-Confederate soldiers were making their way down the main street, when the sheriff interjected.

 It appeared that one of the Confederate sympathizers was accused of unlawful activities, and threatened with incarceration.
 This didn’t set well with her family and friends from the other camp.
 Soon things escalated to a true skirmish, which recreated the type of events that happened in this region just after the Civil War.
 After the excitement ended, all of the actors returned to mingling with the crowd.
 Of course, the recent skit had certainly increased the interest from newly arrives visitors, and now the actors were busy posing for pictures.

 Our Time Comes To An End

 As with all good things, there was a point that we needed to move on.
 During our visit we had met many people who serve in various roles at the Shoal Creek Living History Museum.
 We discovered that there main purpose is to “honor and teach Missouri’s past”.
 This noble cause was evident in the way they spent time interacting with the crowds.
-If you have never been to one of these events, we would highly recommend making time to enjoy one of the two sessions remaining in 2017.
-The next event will take place from 9:00 to 4:00 on Saturday, August 5th.
-The final session will be on Saturday, September 2nd.
+If you have never been to one of these events, we would highly recommend making time to enjoy one.
+If you would like to visit other great Civil War sites, we have articles on a few on this website.
+A good start may be the museum dedicated to the Battle of Lone Jack, Missouri.
+(You can read more about it here.)
 We hope you enjoy it as much as we did.